W I N G E D S E R I E S

 Birds are a part of Dallas Lesley's life and have defined her most recent body of work.
 The structural qualities of the paint allow her to fully utilize the textural way in which she works, with each stroke of brush or knife creating feathered forms sweeping through the canvas.

 The humans in these paintings are often portrayed in black and white to allow the birds the pivotal role in their pure forms of natural, saturated colours rendered in thick, luscious brushstrokes to sculpt their flighted forms.
 Brilliant hues radiate from angled feathers, catching the light.
 In some works she includes birds that are layered almost tattoo-like, ghosted onto the face and into the background.

 These paintings exude love and trust, intelligence and purity, resourcefulness tempered with cheeky playfulness.
 Dallas Lesley’s interest in the enriching bond between animals and humans also encompasses the acknowledged care for these lives.
 Her careful consideration of the character and beauty of these birds is tempered by the awareness that some of these species are fast losing their space in their habitats.
 She is an animal advocate and supporter of bird and animal protection organisations.

 "Dallas Lesley's paintings explode with movement, colour and energy.
-Her passion for and affiliation with native and exotic birds has led to a hyper-real dance of birds in flights of fancy.
+Her passion for and affiliation with native and exotic birds has led to a hyper-real dance of birds in flight.
 Her clever sense of composition and character within each canvas creates a flawless blend of black and white portraiture and dynamic expressionism". - Grant Wolf - Writer, Actor, Entertainer

 S E R I E S O F W O R K S